John the Baptist Prepares the Way

 Mark was writing to the Romans and his theme centers around servanthood.
 In his book, an emphasis is placed on the works of Jesus both physically and spiritually as he serves those in need.
 When reading Mark, you will notice that the stories contain more of what Jesus did rather than what He said.
 Knowing this, it is not surprising that we see no genealogy or record of birth.
 Mark gets to the action with a concise and direct style.
 Just consider all the ground he covers in Mark 1 alone!

 Many believe that Mark was converted by Peter and served as his “personal interpreter.”
 Although this is unclear, we know with certainty that Peter had a close relationship with Mark because he calls him “my son” in 1 Peter 5:13.
+Therefore, some scholars consider the Gospel of Mark to be based on Peter as the main source.
+Most scholars agree that Mark was the first of the Gospels to be composed and that Luke and Matthew used it as a source for their work.

 Peter, of course, had experienced great failure.
 He denied Jesus and went back to fishing after the crucifixion.
 However, through perseverance, repentance, and faith, he was restored.
 In time, we find that Mark was also restored.
-Paul himself asks for Mark by name in 2 Timothy 4 calling him “useful for ministry.”
+Paul later asks for Mark by name in 2 Timothy 4 calling him “useful for ministry.”

 According to Jewish writings, Torah-teachers (also known as scribes) were not ordained as rabbis.
 They were not permitted to bring new interpretations of the text (which Jesus did a lot) or even make legal judgments.
 This is one reason why people were so amazed by Jesus’ teaching style.
 He immediately stepped onto the scene with the authority of a rabbi.

 Second, it was well-known in Jewish culture that a rabbi would never judge contrary to his own rabbi’s halakhah (judgment of the law).
-Jesus had no rabbi but taught with absolute authority.
+Jesus had no human rabbi but taught with absolute spiritual authority.
 He even commanded authority over unclean spirits.
 This shocked the people and clearly demonstrated that His power was not taught by man but could only come from God Himself.